- Safeguarding Adults Policy Statement

 - Who are or may be unable to take care of him or herself, or unable to protect him or herself against significant harmor exploitation.

-In order to implement the policy, Dial a hubby will work:
+In order to implement the policy Dial a Hubby will work:

-Dial a hubby:
+Dial a Hubby:

-- will ensure that all management committee members, trustees, staff, volunteers, service users, and carers/families are familiar with this policy and procedures
+- will ensure that Franchisee’s, staff, including senior managers, management committee members, trustees, paid staff, volunteers, sessional workers, agency staff, students service usersare familiar with this policy and procedures

-- will endeavor to keep up to date with national developments relating to preventing abuse and welfare of adults
+- will endeavor to keep up to date with national developments relating to preventing abuse and welfare of adults and children

 T: DD 07449959535